Ring Buying Guide

 How much should I spend?

 Due to the individual nature of the rings I craft, and of course the tastes and budgets of the people I serve, it is not possible to give an exact estimate before I do a consultation with you.
 Please know that there is a $1200 fee for the design of your one-of-a-kind ring, which includes the creation of a unique hand-carved or 3D rendered wax model.
+This baseline cost allows me to give the design of your ring ample love and care, and ensures you will take home a high-quality, unique heirloom and symbol of your love.

 How long does it take?